twokul/github-metrics/README.md

 - `yarn dev` (build, and rebuild when source is changed)
 - `yarn lint` (run the linter)
 - `yarn test` (run tests)

+## Documentation

+To build a new version of the docs, run `yarn build-with-docs`.

 ## @vercel/ncc